schiller83/mytasks/README.md

 # MyTasks Tool
 Python/Qt tool too keep track of the time you spend on tasks

+## Release Nites v3
+Additions:
+- Added auto save functionalities.
+The task.csv is now saved after stopping the clock, adding or removing rows and every 5 minutes.

 ## Release Notes v2
 Additions:
 - Possibility to make backup of tasks.csv before resetting table